TaitoUnited/full-stack-template/DEVELOPMENT.md

 **Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).

 **Additional microservices:** The template supports unlimited number of microservices.
-You can add new services like this:
+You can add a new microservice like this:

   1. Create a new directory for your service.
 Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/) for examples.
   2. Add the service to `taito_targets` variable in `taito-config.sh`
   3. Add the service to `docker-compose.yaml` and check that it works ok in local development environment.
   4. Add the service to `scripts/helm.yaml`.
   5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.

 **Flow/typescript:** You can enable flow or typescript by going through parts marked with a `NOTE: for flow` or `NOTE: for typescript` note.
 (TODO: implement typescript support)